Buyer's Guide

 How LN Flooring quotes vinyl

-Related reading: HDB Flooring Guide 2026 · SPC vs LVT · Overlay Flooring Explained · Herringbone Vinyl Costs · Installation Timeline
+Related reading: Vinyl vs Tiles: Which Lasts Longer? · Tile Supply & Installation · HDB Flooring Guide 2026 · SPC vs LVT · Overlay Flooring Explained · Herringbone Vinyl Costs · Installation Timeline

 Frequently Asked Questions

 LVT (Luxury Vinyl Tile) has a flexible PVC core and is slightly softer and warmer underfoot.
-SPC (Stone Plastic Composite) has a rigid limestone-and-PVC core that does not expand or contract significantly with temperature, which is why SPC is the preferred choice for non-aircon HDB rooms, service yards and areas with direct sunlight.
-Both come with click-lock installation and a transparent wear layer rated for residential use.
+SPC (Stone Plastic Composite) has a rigid limestone-and-PVC core that does not expand or contract significantly with temperature, which is why it is often marketed for non-aircon rooms and areas with direct sunlight.
+Both use click-lock installation with a transparent wear layer.
+LN Flooring sells and installs LVT only, not SPC — for rooms without air-conditioning, the LN Korea Series LVT is the closest match to SPC-style dimensional stability, with a warmer feel underfoot.

 Free Site Visit, Itemised Quote